 In 2013, New York State launched the NYS Pathways in Technology Early College High School (NYS P-TECH) program, a public-private partnership that will prepare thousands of New York students for high-skills jobs of the future in technology, manufacturing, healthcare, and finance.
-Sixteen P-TECH programs were launched across the State and will open their doors in Fall 2014.
-The enacted state fiscal year 2014-15 Budget continues to expand the P-TECH model, providing \$4 million in annual funding for additional programs.
+Sixteen P-TECH programs were launched across the State and opened their doors in Fall 2014.
+The 2014-15 New York State budget provided funding for ten more NYS P-TECH projects which will open their doors in Fall 2015.
+The enacted state fiscal year 2015-16 Budget continues to expand the P-TECH model, providing \$3 million in annual funding for additional programs.

-To implement this program, the New York State Education Department (NYSED) is seeking competitive grant proposals from partnerships of school districts, higher education institutions, and committed business/employer partners for the development and operation of up to 10 new, seven-year NYS P-TECH projects.
+To implement this program, the New York State Education Department (NYSED) is seeking competitive grant proposals from partnerships of school districts, higher education institutions, and committed business/employer partners for the development and operation of up to 7 new, seven-year NYS P-TECH projects.